zio/zio/docs/overview/performance.md

 title: "Performance"
 ---

-ZIO is a high-performance framework that is powered by non-blocking fibers (_virtual threads_ under Loom).
+ZIO is a high-performance framework that is powered by non-blocking fibers (which will move to _virtual threads_ under Loom).

 ZIO's core execution engine minimizes allocations and automatically cancels all unused computation.
 All data structures included with ZIO are high-performance and non-blocking, and to the maximum extent possible on the JVM, non-boxing.